riccardo-ops/FPGA-/Time/README.txt

+**Main Goal**

 Aim of this Project is to use the Seven Segment Display to print two digits : seconds and 1/10th of seconds.
 A Reset button (active low) resets the value of the digits, as long as it's pressed.
+Otherwise, the logic is free-running.
 When 9.9 seconds is reached, it resets back to 0.0.